huggingface/transformers/docs/source/en/tasks/prompting.md

 * Use advanced techniques like [Few-shot prompting](#few-shot-prompting) and [Chain-of-thought](#chain-of-thought)
 * Test your prompts with different models to assess their robustness.
 * Version and track the performance of your prompts.

-## Prompt formatting and structure

-(add a note on system prompts and chat templates)

 ## Advanced prompting techniques